-As for my own background: I have worked with health-care (hospice) organizations to write and deliver learning opportunities for employees making the transition from paper to electronic record-keeping via hand-held (mobile) devices; worked with Blue Shield of California’s Health Reform Program Team in training staff as they continued implementing the Patient Protection and Affordable Care Act; helped shape and edit an online health care toolkit; write online courses and deliver online workshops; and exploring and writing about MOOCs; write articles for publication and have co-written Workplace Learning & Leadership, a book on trainers as leaders within their organizations, with Lori Reed; and am developing and completing other projects, including a community public art project in San Francisco’s Inner Sunset District, as time allows.
+As for my own background: I deliver highly-interactive keynote addresses; design and facilitate highly-interactive learning opportunities; frequently participate in Maurice Coleman’s T is for Training biweekly podcast (recorded on alternate Thursdays, 9 am ET/6 pm PT); and consult on a variety of topics, including developing and nurturing community collaborations and partnerships.
+I have worked with libraries and numerous groups that support libraries in their training-teaching-learning, advocacy, and community-partnership programs; health-care (hospice) organizations to write and deliver learning opportunities for employees making the transition from paper to electronic record-keeping via hand-held (mobile) devices; and Blue Shield of California’s Health Reform Program Team in training staff as they began implementing the Patient Protection and Affordable Care Act in 2010.
+I helped shape and edit an online health care toolkit; write online courses and deliver onsite and online workshops; and explore, write about, and help design and facilitate connectivist MOOCs.
+My writing is briefly summarized on my Amazon Author Page: I write articles for publication and have co-written Workplace Learning & Leadership, a book on trainers as leaders within their organizations, with Lori Reed, and had my latest book, Change the World Using Social Media, published by Rowman & Littlefield (January 2021); contribute to anthologies; and am developing and completing other projects as time allows.
 My work with the San Francisco Public Library system (1993-2007) included serving as Director, Volunteer Services & Staff Training.